Some green shield bugs feed on specific plants, such as tomatoes, peaches, and apples, which can make them pests.

 Some plants have a smell that green shield bugs may not like.
 Planting these can help keep the bugs away.

-Some good repellent plants are geraniums, garlic, and citronella grass.
-They work well at keeping stink bugs away, so they might work against shield bugs too.
+Geraniums, garlic, and citronella grass are some good repellent plants.
+They work well at keeping stink bugs away and might also work against shield bugs.

 5. Neem Oil

-Neem oil is a plant-based insecticide that has a smell that many bugs don’t like.
+Neem oil is a plant-based insecticide that has a smell that many bugs dislike.

-Therefore, you can mix 2 tablespoons of neem oil with a gallon of water and spray it on your plants.
-This will help keep the bugs away.
+Therefore, you can mix two tablespoons of neem oil with a gallon of water and spray it on your plants.
+This remedy will help keep the bugs away.

 Spray your plants with this homemade shield bug spray at least two times a week.